aluxnimm/outlookcaldavsynchronizer/README.md

 If your server has redirections for well-known Urls (./well-known/caldav/ and ./well-known/carddav/ ) you need to enter the server name only (without path).

 ### Proxy Settings ###
-We use the default proxy settings from Windows IE. If you have an NTLM authenticated proxy server, you can set the according options in the app config file, see config options below.
-More information can be found at
+You can now set manual proxy settings in the Advanced option dialog in each profile.
+To override the default proxy settings from Windows Internet Explorer you can also specify settings in the app config file, see config options below.
-[https://msdn.microsoft.com/en-us/library/sa91de1e%28v=vs.110%29.aspx](https://msdn.microsoft.com/en-us/library/sa91de1e%28v=vs.110%29.aspx)
+More information can be found at [https://msdn.microsoft.com/en-us/library/sa91de1e%28v=vs.110%29.aspx](https://msdn.microsoft.com/en-us/library/sa91de1e%28v=vs.110%29.aspx)

 ## Trouble Shooting ##